Night train to the end

 - Unexplained Recovery: Chastain, the dying soldier, whose fever is magically cured and somehow teleports back to the US.

-- Worst Aid: Sure, a cup of water is the perfect cure for gangrene.
+- Sure, a cup of water is the perfect cure for gangrene.
+In the film's defense, the prisoner is dying and giving water would be to ease the pain, not cure him.

 - And don't forget to throw the gunshot victim onto a blanket in the back of your pickup truck before driving over a long series of dirt tracks in the desert.